Contact Us Today (424) 372-3112

 Posted by Sam Israels | Apr 30, 2022

-California Penal Code 288.5 defines the serious sexual-related crime of continuous sexual abuse of a child.
-This offense is described as someone engaging in three or more acts of substantial sexual conduct with a child under 14 years old occurring over three months or more.
+California Penal Code 288.5 defines the serious sexually related crime of continuous sexual abuse of a child.
+This offense is described as someone engaging in three or more acts of substantial sexual conduct with a child under 14 years old, occurring over three months or more.

 Continuous Sexual Abuse of a Child

-This unlawful behavior has to be committed by somebody who lives in the same home or has regular access to the child.
+This unlawful behavior must be committed by someone who lives in the same home or has regular access to the child.
 If you are convicted of PC 288.5, this felony crime is punishable by up to 16 years in state prison.

 The separate statute, but more serious, Penal Code 288.5 PC, deals with a situation where someone with routine access to a child under 14 continuously sexually abuses them.
 The criminal charges will become even more severe with each sexual act.

 A conviction for violating PC 288.5 will be mandatory to register as a sex offender under Penal Code 290 PC.
-Our Los Angeles criminal defense attorneys will review this topic more closely below.
+Our Los Angeles criminal defense attorneys will examine this topic in more detail below.

 California Penal Code 288.5 PC legally defines the crime of the continuous sexual abuse of a minor as follows: